heipei/heipei.github.io/_posts/2015-02-26-SSH-Agent-Forwarding-considered-harmful.markdown

 mentioned in the post I was open for suggestions where ssh-agent might be hard to replace and how to use it more securely.

-One thing a number of people mentioned was using `ssh-agent -c` which will show a confirmation window each time some program wants to use the agent to authenticate somewhere.
+One thing a number of people mentioned was using `ssh-add -c` which will show a confirmation window each time some program wants to use the agent to authenticate somewhere.
 This is certainly a cool feature, though it will also trigger for local users (i.e. you) and thus might be annoying.